ddavis40/ddavis40/README.md

 - **[Full Stack Web App](https://github.com/ddavis40/My-INT-List) - "MyIntList" (React, Jinja, HTML, Python, and SQL components)**
   - I solo created an add-on for one of the most popular video games in the world League of Legends.
 - **[Active Directory Home Lab](https://github.com/ddavis40/ActiveDirectoryLab)**
-  - Set up in windows server 2019 using Active Directory tools, a domain, a DHCP, a blank.
+  - Used PowerShell, DHCP, and windows server 2019 with AD to create a DC for our 1000+ user base to use authorized clients to connect to their user accounts and to the internet using our client1-2 machines.

 ## :page_with_curl: Certifications: